Local snakes slither to winter homes - FortSaskOnline.com

 Kendell advises resisting any temptation to get too close to the snakes at any time of year.

-“If you encounter a garter snake in the wild, it's really nice to be able to just admire it and marvel at it,” he said, adding that handling by humans can put the snakes at risk of being dropped and injured or contaminated with substances, such as sunscreen or bug spray, that might be on human hands.
+“If you encounter a garter snake in the wild, it's really nice to be able to just admire it and marvel at it,” he said, adding that handling by humans can put the snakes at risk of being dropped and injured or contaminated with chemicals, such as sunscreen or bug spray, that might be on human hands.

 “Just let them be their little snakey selves and let them go about their business."